ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 Installing Ansible on specific operating systems
 ================================================

-Follow these instructions to install the Ansible community package on a variety of operating systems.
+The ``ansible`` package can always be :ref:`installed from PyPI using pip <intro_installation_guide>` on most systems but it is also packaged and maintained by the community for a variety of Linux distributions.

+The following instructions will guide you through installing the ``ansible`` package with your preferred distribution's package manager.

 .. contents::
   :local: